Locke & Key: Keyhouse Compendium Edition

-All six arcs (Welcome to Lovecraft, Head Games, Crown of Shadows, Keys to the Kingdom, Clockworks, and Alpha & Omega) of the main story are to be published in one compendium edition, featuring new front and back cover art by Gabriel Rodriguez.
+All six arcs (Welcome to Lovecraft, Head Games, Crown of Shadows, Keys to the Kingdom, Clockworks, and Alpha & Omega) of the main story are published in one compendium edition, featuring new front and back cover art by Gabriel Rodriguez.
 The compendium had an original release date of October 2020, but it was delayed and eventually published July 20, 2021.

 Signed limited editions

 On November 11, 2007, Subterranean Press announced a pre-order for a hand-numbered, signed, limited edition of the six-issue run of Welcome To Lovecraft.
 This edition consisted of 250 numbered copies and 26 lettered copies, both of which sold out within 24 hours of being announced.
 This edition was a hardcover release in a specially designed and illustrated slipcase, and featured exclusive dust jacket art by Vincent Chong and reprinted all 250 pages of Joe Hill's script in addition to the actual comic work.

 This was followed by the publication of Head Games, which was also limited to 250 hand-numbered and signed copies as well as 26 lettered copies.

 The third volume, Crown of Shadows, is available for preorder, and like the previous editions is signed and numbered with the same limitations and also comes with an illustrated slipcase.

 Cloth-bound trade editions limited to 1000 copies (unsigned, unnumbered, and without the slipcase) were also released.
 Trade editions for the first two volumes are sold out.